topo-gps/ios-manual/en/routes/route_plan_map.rst

 Selecting route points
 ~~~~~~~~~~~~~~~~~~~~~~
-You can select a route point by tapping it.
+You can select a route point by tapping (pressing shortly) a route point.
 The tapped route point will become green.
 A route point that immediately follows a selected route point will be colored purple.
 In this way you can always recover the direction of the route.
 All other route points will be colored orange.

 .. _ss-route-point-move: